Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/README.md

  | China regions  | policyAssignmentManagementGroup.bicep | parameters/mc-policyAssignmentManagementGroup.dine.parameters.all.json |

-In this example, the `Deploy-MDFC-Config` custom policy definition will be deployed/assigned to the `alz-landingzones` management group (intermediate root management group).
+In this example, the `Deploy-MDFC-Config` custom policy definition will be deployed/assigned to the `alz-landingzones` management group (intermediate root MG).
 And the managed identity associated with the policy will also be assigned to the `alz-platform` management group, as defined in the parameter file: `parameters/policyAssignmentManagementGroup.dine.parameters.all.json` or `parameters/mc-policyAssignmentManagementGroup.dine.parameters.all.json`
 #### Azure CLI - DINE

 ```bash